-Elizabeth J. Meyer, Ph.D., is the Associate Dean for Teacher Education in the School of Education at the University of Colorado, Boulder.
+Elizabeth J. Meyer, Ph.D., is the Associate Dean for Teacher Education and Associate Professor of Educational Foundations, Policy, and Practice at the School of Education at the University of Colorado, Boulder.
 She is the author of two books: Gender, Bullying, and Harassment: Strategies to End Sexism and Homophobia in Schools and Gender and Sexual Diversity in Schools.
 She is the co-editor of two other books: Gender and Sexualites in Education, and Supporting Transgender and Gender-Creative Youth: Schools, families, and communities in action.
 She has been a classroom teacher, outdoor educator, and a Fulbright Teacher Exchange Program grantee.
-She has been involved in grassroots education and equity work in the U.S. and Canada since 1993.
+She has been involved in grassroots social justice education and equity work in the U.S. and Canada since 1993.
 She completed her M.A. at the University of Colorado, Boulder and her Ph.D. in Education at McGill University.
 Her work has been published in journals such as Gender and Education, McGill Journal of Education, LEARNing Landscapes and The Journal of LGBT Youth.
 She also has chapters in several books including: Combating Gender Violence in and Around Schools (Leach & Mitchell, eds.
 2006), Media Literacy: A Reader (Macedo & Steinberg, eds., 2007), Queering Straight Teachers (Rodriguez & Pinar, eds., 2007), Girl Culture: An Encyclopedia (Mitchell & Reid-Walsh, eds., 2008), Rocking Your World (Churchill, ed.
 2009) and Diversity and Multiculturalism: A Reader (Steinberg, ed., 2009).
 All views presented in this blog are her own.